system-er/Godot3DInterpreter/README.md

 CAMERA number number number - move the camera relativ, CAMERA 0 0 100 moves the camera +100 Z, look for example interpreterprogram  procedure.g3i
 MESH meshnamestring number - draws a mesh (godot MeshInstance3D) with size n, example MESH "SPHERE 30
    possible meshes are SPHERE, BOX, TORUS, CAPSULE, CYLINDER, PLANE, QUAD, PRISM
+PRINTTD string size - print three dimensional, for examle PRINTTD "Helloworld 1000
+   PRINTTD uses the color set with PENCOLOR and is printed rotated like the turtle, if you rotate turte 45 - the text is 45 rotated
+   see examlpe codebreaker.g3i

 # Commands interpreter "language":